 While this may seem rude or arrogant, I think it is extremely important to be open and honest so ensure that every interaction is a win-win for everyone that goes smoothly and everyone gets exactly what they expected.
 It is childish and selfish for anyone to think that they deserve special services or treatment as if they are better than the next; we all must be humble and modest and cherish whatever economical products are available here.

-Jobsite Access and Scheduling– When you ask us to do a site-build we expect free and open unhampered access at any time, and we do not set specific start or finish dates; we arrive when we arrive and finish when we finish.
+Jobsite Access and Scheduling–When you ask us to do a site-build we expect free and open unhampered access at any time, and we do not set specific start or finish dates; we arrive when we arrive and finish when we finish.
 We offer extremely economical products based on the ability to work extremely quickly, meshing and matching projects in close proximity and the need to get materials where they need to be.
 We are production based and old age has proven that plans always go astray and the flexibility to adapt and change to maximize every day and opportunity is imperative.
 As time and opportunities unfold, we like to utilize every moment and get as much accomplished even with a busted day when tools or materials fall short.
 So, we cannot adhere to any type of schedule and if we do offer an estimated day or time it is a luxury and pure speculation.
-None of our crew has ever been a thief and we shall ensure that none ever are; as currently one of my helpers has Alzheimer’s and the other epilepsy and it would never even cross their minds, as there is nothing they need or want.
+None of our crew has ever been a thief and we shall ensure that none ever are; as currently one of my helpers has Alzheimer’s and the other epilepsy and the rest of us are just dumb,it would never even cross our/their minds, as there is nothing they need or want.
 I fully understand the drug addicted construction field where relapse is unplanned but that is not anything that I will deal with at this old age; I would rather work alone in peace and quiet, so your valuables will always be safe.
 As you can tell by now, I am a grumpy old man that prefers to work alone and not bothered with stupid questions.
-Therefore, on many occasions when doing site builds, if when I arrive and see customers vehicles at home I often turn around and head home as I do not wish to deal with them; this is why I enjoy building at the shop.
 I enjoy building and appreciate uninterrupted continuous thought required to plan every dimension, every junction and every detail to try and provide a building that is as tight and functional as it can be.
-We have texting, email, video, and unlimited means of expressing your thoughts without standing next to me all day questioning every move.
+We have texting, email, video/facetime/zoom/skype, and unlimited means of expressing your thoughts without standing next to me all day questioning every move.
 I have been building my entire life and gone to engineering school, so I fully grasp most all of the important aspects of a building.

 As far as visiting sites prior to a job, again it is a waste of my time.
-If you wish to pay me 2 or 3 hundred to come and chat with you.
+If you wish to pay me 2 or 3 hundred to come to chat with you, I may consider it, but simpler if you simply come to our shop in waiahole.
 You can send me as many pictures as you wish or if you wish to come and meet me and see what a grumpy old man I am I can give you my location every day and you can come and meet me, but looking at projects that have a net profit of a few hundred dollars is not practical.
 Our model is to show up and bang it out and move to the next.

 In addition, mass production and economies of scale rely on setting up tools and systems and using them thousands of times; so, once we are on a jobsite I do not disconnect or put away any tools until the job is complete.
 I enjoy building and seeing a structure come to life and hate dragging out tools and searching for them; and I am most definitely not some hourly company drone that spends hours winding up cords wrapping things neatly for an hour before and after a day of work; we plow forward until a good stopping point presents itself and we drop our tools were they are and come back the next day.
 If it rains and they get wet, so be it, if we have to buy more, we will buy more, but the train must keep rolling; torch the derailed cars if needed.
 You may want to turn the switch off on the air compressor if we do not so it does not come on in the middle of the night.